garylirocks/quickrefs/azure-devops.markdown

 - Define it in the Pipeline settings UI or in a variable group (only accessible within the same project)
 - Secret variables are encrypted at rest with a 2048-bit RSA key
 - You could use the macro syntax `$(mySecretVar)` to include it as task input
-- They are not automatically decrypted into environment variables for scripts though, you need to map it with `env`
+- They are NOT automatically decrypted into environment variables for scripts though, you need to map it with `env`

 ```yaml
 variables: